wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 The physical requirements as to the form of the international search report shall be prescribed by the Administrative Instructions.

-### Rule 44 Transmittal of the International Search Report, Etc.
+### Rule 44---Transmittal of the International Search Report, Etc.

 ##### 44.1 Copies of Report or Declaration